 Imagine relaxing in a cozy, private cabaña, hand-in-hand with your companion, looking out into pristine jungle.
 Puerto Maldonado is the gateway to the southern Peruvian amazon, with beautiful lodges nestled along the Madre de Dios river within the Tambopata National Reserve.

-The Madre de Dios River is part of the vast Amazon River watershed feeding oxbow lakes and meandering tributaries; and the Tambopata National reserve is a protected area bustling with macaws, squirrel monkeys, sloths, ocelots, giant otters, and more.
+The Madre de Dios River is part of the vast Amazon River watershed feeding oxbow lakes and meandering tributaries; and the Tambopata National reserve is a protected area bustling with Amazon Rainforest animals such as macaws, squirrel monkeys, sloths, ocelots, giant otters, and more.

 Possible excursions include a dugout canoe trip to Lake Sandoval, a canopy walk 95 feet above the forest floor, romantic twilight river paddles, catch-and-release fishing, and visits to local farms, cacao plantations, and communities to learn the native way of life.